JoeyStanley/jekyll-for-designers/_drafts/idaho-montana-wyoming-and-utah-english-survey-results.md

 ---
 layout: post
-title: Idaho, Montana, Wyoming, and Utah English Survey Results (DRAFT)
+title: Idaho, Montana, Wyoming, and Utah English Survey Results
 date: 2022-08-03 16:38:00 -0400
 tags: [Research, Utah, West]
 ---

 Between April and July, I distributed a survey to people in Idaho, Montana, Wyoming, and Utah, asking them to record themselves reading a bunch of words and answering some open-ended questions about language.
-The results from this study will be published in more academic venues, but for now I wanted to explain in non-academic terms what the (basic) results are from that study.
+The results from this study will be published in more academic venues, but for now I wanted to explain in non-academic terms what the basic, preliminary results are from that study.

 ## Overview of the study

 I set up a study to analyze pronunciation in Idaho, Montana, Wyoming, and Utah.
 Of the four states, Utah has been reseached the most by linguists.
 There have been very occasional occasional studies on word choice and grammar in the other states over the last century, but the number of studies on actual pronunciation can be counted on one hand: two in Idaho, two in Montana, and zero in Wyoming.
-So, this study aims to give a basic first-look at what's going on.
+So, this study aims to give a basic first look at what's going on.

 I decided to have people record audio from their own devices.
 Yes, this is going to make some things inconsistent across recordings because people will use different microphones.
 Again, this is a first pass at what's going on.
 Besides, it's a lot easier (and more covid-friendly) to collect data remotely than it is to travel to people in-person.